2018 Raw Milk shares are sold out!

 Buy a Raw Milk Share

-Your first set of jars are included in your share purchase.
-As long as you return your jars each week, you will not need to purchase additional jars.
+The first set of jars are included in your share purchase.
+As long as you return cleaned jars each week, you will not need to purchase additional jars.

 It is normal for raw milk to separate in the jars, because the milk is not homogenized.
 Homogenization is the process of breaking up the fat particles in milk, so that they stay in suspension.
 By not homogenizing, cream in the milk rises to the top and forms a cream line.
 Some people like to shake up their jar and drink the cream with the milk, and some folks prefer to separate the cream for other uses.

 When we have surplus milk, we also have also raw cream available for shareholders!
 It is $8 per pint and $15 per quart.
 Our cream makes excellent butter, and ice cream, and we enjoy using it for cooking or in coffee.